Aider-AI/aider/docs/benchmarks.md

 Based on these benchmarking results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.
-While GPT-4 gets somewhat better results with the `whole` edit format, it significantly increases costs and latency compared to `diff`.

-The latency of streaming back the entire updated copy of each edited file is the real challenge.
-The GPT-3.5 models are quite responsive, and can stream back entire files at an acceptable speed.
-Aider displays a progress bar and live diffs of the files as they stream in, which helps pass the time.

-The GPT-4 models are much slower, and waiting for even small files to be completely "retyped" on each request is probably unacceptable.